 The city is forgetting you / which is to say / you should return home.

 Image: Ars Notoria

-A Dancer and Poet based in Chennai, Doshi’s work have an intrinsic rhythm – perhaps a result of the fusion of these art forms.
+A dancer and poet based in Chennai, Doshi’s work has an intrinsic rhythm – perhaps a result of the fusion of these art forms.
 She has authored around ten books, including fiction, short stories, and poetry.
-Her poems are poignant and deal with themes integral to the current times – violence against women, grief, moving cities and the cultural differences that come along, the Indian monsoon, and of course, Love in all its forms and beauty.
+Her poems are poignant and deal with themes integral to the current times – violence against women, grief, moving cities and the cultural differences that come along, the monsoon, and Love in all its forms and beauty.